Answering Interview Questions About Health and Safety

 - Then outline any interventions that you made to increase employee well being and any impact that your actions had on the frequency or severity of problems.

-Interventions can take the form of worker education, training programs, workplace safety displays, a communications campaign, establishing new policies and procedures, repairing or replacing machinery, requiring protective equipment, clothing or barriers, rewarding safe behaviors, sanctioning offending staff, providing ergonomic devices or incorporating more breaks to worker's schedules.
+Interventions can take the form of worker education, training programs, workplace safety displays, a communications campaign, establishing new policies and procedures, repairing or replacing machinery, requiring protective equipment/clothing/barriers, rewarding safe behaviors, sanctioning offending staff, providing ergonomic devices, or incorporating more breaks to workers' schedules.

 - When You Haven't Had Direct Experience: If you didn't have the opportunity to increase employee health in a previous work environment, whether that was due to lack of internal resources or lack of approval from a supervisor, you can still use the question as an opportunity to impress your interviewer.
 In this case, think of problems you noted and strategies you would have enacted if you had been able to.
 Explaining the issues you observed and the responses you came up with shows a high level of organizational engagement on your part, which your interviewer will see as an asset to the entire team.